UP govt lacks intention to help migrants says Priyanka Gandhi’s office

 In a television interview earlier on Monday, Adityanath accused the Congress of playing politics over the plight of migrant workers.

-Singh in his letter on Tuesday also expressed surprise at the chief minister, saying his government was demanding the details of buses since the last three days and asserted that the details were provided immediately after the letter from the UP government was received in this regard.
+Singh in his letter on Tuesday also expressed surprise at the Chief Minister, saying his government was demanding the details of buses since the last three days and asserted that the details were provided immediately after the letter from the UP government was received in this regard.